You know it’s important to regularly communicate with your email audience.

 In this post, we’ll take a look at 30 email ideas all small businesses can try out when using email marketing.

 1. Offseason check-in

 Even if it’s not a holiday or your busiest season, you should still take the time to reach out to your audience so that you can stay connected and top-of-mind.

-For an organization like Cape Playhouse — which hosts events during the summer months — sending regular emails during the offseason, gives them a chance to keep supporters engaged and bring people back year after year.
+For the seasonal Landfall Restaurant, sending regular emails during the offseason gives them a chance to keep people engaged and bring people back year after year.

 2. Breaking news